MicrosoftDocs/sql-docs/docs/sql-server/migrate/guides/db2-to-sql-server.md

 To migrate your DB2 database to SQL Server, you need:

-- To verify your source environment is supported.
+- to verify your source environment is supported.
 - to download [SQL Server Migration Assistant (SSMA) for DB2](https://www.microsoft.com/download/details.aspx?id=54254).